-Personal Coaching is a new service line, started at the behest of friends, colleagues and even strangers.
+Personal Coaching is a service line that started at the behest of friends, colleagues and even strangers.
 'I feel so much better after talking with you!' became such a constant refrain that in 2015 Susan launched as a Coach.
 She works in deeply personal conversations with clients, listening and asking insightful and targeted questions to encourage people to see their truth and take action.

 Being a donor and volunteer herself has provided a personal perspective and insight for her work with individuals and charitable organizations.
 She is a pro bono Global Strategic Advisor to Jewish Girls Unite and has worked with the CEO to help conceptualize this global movement which serves her own passionate philanthropic commitment of helping Jewish daughters become Jewish mothers.
 For 18 years she has been an advisor to the CEO of the Vascular Birthmarks Foundation which has networked 90,000 people into treatment.
 Susan is past president of her Synagogue and was on the executive committee for 17 years.
 Through her work in planned giving and her decade long involvement with the Daughters of Sarah Senior Community, Susan developed a passion for working with and supporting seniors; she loves meeting with them and hearing the stories of their lives.

-Susan is amazed and thrilled to still be married to her college sweetheart and has two daughters whom she cherishes and of whom she is exceptionally proud.
+Susan is amazed and thrilled to still be married to her college sweetheart, Howie, and has two daughters-Rebeccca and Sarah-whom she cherishes and of whom she is exceptionally proud.
 She lives in the Capital Region of NY and is a proud alumna of Mount Holyoke College.